About Instituto Araguaia

 We discovered Cantão in 1996, during a project to search for representative spots for the creation of parks in the Brazilian Amazon.
 When we entered Cantão for the first time, not only its natural beauty impressed us, but also its imposing forests, placid lakes and exceptionalabundance of fauna, in particular fish, aquatic reptiles, hoatzins (Opisthocomus hoazin), giant otters (Pteronura brasiliensis) and jaguar (Panthera onca).
 Considering the typical standards used for the Amazon, the abundance of fish, large mammals and birds in Cantão seemed to be much greater, comparable only to the most abundant areas in the Pantanal.

-After visiting Cantão several times, we finally bought the only inholding in the park, whose owner did not concur with the new conservation rules.
+After visiting Cantão several times, we created Instituto Araguaia, an NGO determined to create and maintain Privately Protected Areas (PPAs) adjacent to Cantão State Park.
 We have been working for the conservation of Cantão ever since.
-We work in conjunction with the Park authorities in order to prevent illegal fishing and poaching in the park.
+We conduct patrols in our PPAs in order to prevent illegal fishing and poaching.
 Without the former fish poaching, the rivers and lakes in the area are teeming with fish, and we have been observing a gradual increase of the population of several endangered animals, such as pink dolphins and giant otters.

 Silvana Campello and George Georgiadis, founders of Instituto Araguaia

 We believe that nature conservation can only be achieved if local stakeholders help implement conservation laws.
-Local driven initiatives combined with social pressure prove far more effective than centrally-planned law enforcements for conservation of parks.
+Local driven initiatives combined with social pressure prove far more effective than centrally-planned law enforcements for conservation of Protected Areas.
 With this purpose in mind we have created the Instituto Araguaia.

 Our accountability is clear and straight forward.
 100% of our grants and donations go towards the protection of Cantão and to our Giant Otter Project.
 No overhead.
 Institutional funds do not cover personal expenses of our board.
 We are committed to giving our time, our resources and our professional skills to the protection of Cantão and to all it represents for our intricate planet.

-Besides ourselves, the staff includes rangers and field assistants, a Biologist manager and local grantees conducting research.
+Besides ourselves, the staff includes rangers, a Biologist manager and, eventually, we receive researchers, journalists, and volunteers.
 Our Technical Scientific Advisory Board* is comprised of prominent professionals with recognised expertise in their fields.

 *for the list of members please consult our Progress Reports